 The day after the second interview, I was delighted to receive a generous offer.
 I accepted and received a contingent job offer letter the next day.

 A few days later, I submitted to a drug test.
 Within 5 days, the background check was completed and I received the final offer letter.

 Every person I came into contact with, including the hiring manager, internal recruiter, HR associates, and all interviewers, were highly professional. personable and warm.
 I was struck by how open everyone was to giving thoughtful answers to questions.
 Even if I had not received an offer, I would have had a positive feeling about them.

-I applied through a recruiter and the process took 3 weeks – interviewed at Prudential in June 2013.
+I applied through a recruiter.
+The process took 3 weeks – interviewed at Prudential in June 2011.Interview Details